Isaiah Pola-Mao: Professional career

-After going unselected in the 2022 NFL Draft, Pola-Mao was signed by the Las Vegas Raiders as an undrafted free agent.
+After going unselected in the 2022 NFL draft, Pola-Mao was signed by the Las Vegas Raiders as an undrafted free agent.
 He was one of four undrafted rookies to make the Raiders' final roster.
 He was waived on September 29, after appearing in two games.
 He was re-signed to the practice squad on October 1.
 The Raiders promoted him to the active roster on November 9.

+In Week 16 of the 2024 season, Pola-Mao recorded nine tackles and two forced fumbles in a 19-14 win over the Jacksonville Jaguars, earning AFC Defensive Player of the Week.
+In 17 games (14 starts) for the Raiders, he logged 5 pass deflections, 2 forced fumbles, 1.0 sack, and 89 combined tackles.

+On February 24, 2025, Pola-Mao re-signed with the Raiders on a two-year, $8.45 million contract.

 Personal life

-Pola-Mao is the nephew of Pro Football Hall of Famer Troy Polamalu.
+Pola-Mao's father, Tracey Mao, played for the Arizona Rattlers of the Arena Football League.
+Isaiah is the nephew of Pro Football Hall of Famer Troy Polamalu.